Thinesh0521/Scratchcard-generator/ReadMe.md

 So in order to use this software, I had to make Dockerfiles for each service in order to build images of them.
 This exposes Services1, Service2, Service3 & Service4 to their ports respectively(5000,5001,5002 &5003).

 After making dockerfiles, we need to make a docker-compose.yaml which makes the use of configuration files to build all of the containers at once.
-It builds and deploys them as 1 service.
+It builds and deploys them as one whole service.

 ---